ComputerScientist-01/Computer-Networks-Lab/Week 4/readme.md

 ## GIVEN REQUIREMENTS:

 There are two hosts, Client and Server.
 The Client accepts the message from the user and sends it to the Server.
 The Server receives the message, prints it and echoes the message back to the Client.

+---

 ## TECHNICAL OBJECTIVE:

-    To implement an UDP Echo Client-Server application, where the Client on establishing a connection with the Server,sends a string to the Server.
+To implement an UDP Echo Client-Server application, Where the Client on establishing a connection with the Server,sends a string to the Server.
 The Server reads the String, prints it and echoes it back to the Client.

+---

 ## METHODOLOGY: